-1. Authorities May Never Rely on Generalized Stereotypes, But May Rely Only on Specific Race- or Ethnicity-Based Information
+1. Law Enforcement Officers May Never Rely on Generalized Stereotypes, But May Rely Only on Specific Characteristic-Based Information individuals of a particular national origin as suspects, based on a generalized assumption that those individuals are more likely to commit crimes.

-This standard categorically bars the use of generalized assumptions based on race.
+This standard categorically bars the use of generalized assumptions based on listed characteristics.

-Example: In the course of investigating an auto theft in a federal park, law enforcement authorities could not properly choose to target individuals of a particular race as suspects, based on a generalized assumption that those individuals are more likely to commit crimes.
-This bar extends to the use of race-neutral pretexts as an excuse to target minorities.
-Federal law enforcement may not use such pretexts.
-This prohibition extends to the use of other, facially race-neutral factors as a proxy for overtly targeting persons of a certain race or ethnicity.
+• Example: In the course of investigating an auto theft ring in a Federal park, law enforcement officers could not properly choose to target

+This bar extends to the use of pretexts as an excuse to target minorities.
+Officers may not use such pretexts.
+This prohibition extends to the use of other, facially neutral factors as a proxy for overtly targeting persons because of a listed characteristic.
 This concern arises most frequently when aggressive law enforcement efforts are focused on "high crime areas."
-The issue is ultimately one of motivation and evidence; certain seemingly race-based efforts, if properly supported by reliable, empirical data, are in fact race-neutral.
+The issue is ultimately one of motivation and evidence; certain seemingly characteristic-based efforts, if properly supported by reliable, empirical data, are in fact neutral.

-Example: In connection with a new initiative to increase drug arrests, local authorities begin aggressively enforcing speeding, traffic, and other public area laws in a neighborhood predominantly occupied by people of a single race.
+- Example: In connection with a new initiative to increase drug arrests, law enforcement officers begin aggressively enforcing speeding, traffic, and other public area laws in a neighborhood predominantly occupied by people of a single race.
 The choice of neighborhood was not based on the number of 911 calls, number of arrests, or other pertinent reporting data specific to that area, but only on the general assumption that more drug-related crime occurs in that neighborhood because of its racial composition.
-This effort would be improper because it is based on generalized stereotypes.

-Example: Authorities seeking to increase drug arrests use tracking software to plot out where, if anywhere, drug arrests are concentrated in a particular city, and discover that the clear majority of drug arrests occur in particular precincts that happen to be neighborhoods predominantly occupied by people of a single race.
-So long as they are not motivated by racial animus, authorities can properly decide to enforce all laws aggressively in that area, including less serious quality of life ordinances, as a means of increasing drug-related arrests.
-See, e.g., United States v.
-Montero-Camargo, 208 F.3d 1122, 1138 (9th
+This effort would be improper because it is based on generalized stereotypes. - Example: Law enforcement officers seeking to increase drug arrests use tracking software to plot out where, if anywhere, drug arrests are concentrated in a particular city, and discover that the clear majority of drug arrests occur in particular precincts that happen to be neighborhoods predominantly occupied by people of a single race.
+So long as they are not motivated by racial animus, officers can properly decide to enforce all laws aggressively in that area, including less serious quality of life ordinances, as a means of increasing drug-related arrests.
+See, e.g., United States v Montero-Camargo, 208 F.3d 1122, 1138 (9th Cir.

-Cir.
 2000) ("We must be particularly careful to ensure that a 'high crime' area factor is not used with respect to entire neighborhoods or communities in which members of minority groups regularly go about their daily business, but is limited to specific, circumscribed locations where particular crimes occur with unusual regularity.").

-By contrast, where authorities are investigating a crime and have received specific information that the suspect is of a certain race (e.g., direct observations by the victim or other witnesses), authorities may reasonably use that information, even if it is the only descriptive information available.
-In such an instance, it is the victim or other witness making the racial classification, and federal authorities may use reliable incident-specific identifying information to apprehend criminal suspects.
-Agencies and departments, however, must use caution in the rare instance in which a suspect's race is the only available information.
-Although the use of that information may not be unconstitutional, broad targeting of discrete racial or ethnic groups always raises serious fairness concerns.
+By contrast, where law enforcement officers are investigating a crime and have received specific information that the suspect possesses a certain listed characteristic (e.g., direct observations by the victim or other witnesses), the officers may reasonably use that information, even if it is the only descriptive information available.
+In such an instance, it is the victim or other witness making the classification, and officers may use reliable incident-specific identifying information to apprehend criminal suspects.
+Officers, however, must use caution in the rare instance in which a suspect's possession of a listed characteristic is the only available information.
+Although the use of that information may not be unconstitutional, broad targeting of discrete groups always raises serious fairness concerns.